pump-io/pump.io/README.md

 First, you can install globally.
 For example:

     npm install -g databank-mongodb

+Use this if you installed the pump.io package globally.

 Second, you can install in the `databank` directory.

     cd pump.io/node_modules/databank